CART: Compositional Auto-Regressive Transformer for Image Generation: Experiments

 \subsubsection{Generalizing to Higher Resolutions}

-A significant advantage of using a base-detail decomposition is the disentanglement of global and local image features.
-This separation enables the model to generate high-resolution images, even when trained on lower-resolution inputs.
-Empirically, we observe that the base factor encapsulates global features—such as class-conditional structure and overall color composition—while the detail factor captures local features, such as textures and fine-grained details.
-Consequently, the base factor can be upscaled without compromising essential global information, while the detail factor can be generated in a patchwise manner.
-Patchwise generation of details does not introduce discontinuities, as the patches in the detail factor inherently lack dependencies on global relationships across the image.
-Figure \ref{fig:bilinearvsCART} depicts the comparison of bilinear resizing against images generated using the method described above.
+A key advantage of employing base-detail decomposition is the explicit disentanglement of global and local image features, facilitating high-resolution image synthesis and image super-resolution even when trained on lower-resolution inputs.
+Empirically, we observe that the base factor encapsulates global attributes, including class-conditional structure and overall color composition, while the detail factor captures local features such as textures and fine-grained details (see Figure \ref{fig:cartvvar_main}).
+This decomposition allows the base factor to be upscaled without loss of essential global information, while the detail factor is generated in a patchwise manner.
+Since the detail factor inherently lacks dependencies on global structures, patchwise synthesis does not introduce any discontinuities.
+Figure \ref{fig:bilinearvsCART} compares bilinear upscaling and VAR \cite{tian2024visual} with our method, demonstrating that reusing lower-resolution base images and introducing patchwise details at target resolution effectively preserves content while enhancing fine details.
+Table \ref{tab:IN512} presents performance comparisons against state-of-the-art methods.
+“CART-256-NOV" refers to non-overlapping patchwise detail generation at 512×512, while “CART-256-OV" employs 50\% overlapping patches for improved continuity.
+“CART-512" corresponds to full training on 512×512 images.
+Notably, CART (trained at 256×256) outperforms VAR models trained from scratch at 512×512.
+Further details and results are provided in the supplement.

-ImageNet $512\times512$ is utilized to evaluate the high-resolution capability of the CART Model with and without re-training the entire model from scratch.
-Table \ref{tab:IN512} summarizes the performance of our models as compared to SOTA on ImageNet-$512 \times 512$.
-“CART-256" in Table \ref{tab:IN512} refers to high-resolution image generation as described above (without re-training), and “CART-512" refers to model trained from scratch using $512 \times 512$ training images.